 So what kind of exposure to light do you need in order to use it to help you work better?

 Well, the answer to that question depends on what kind of setting you wish to create within your home office.

 For example, warm lighting creates a sense of comfort and relaxation, which are ideal if your home office is designed to be a place of calm relaxation.
 Perhaps you wish to create a cozy writers studio where you can lose yourself in a wave of creativity.

 Or perhaps you absolutely need to be alert and fully engaged to quickly pick up on any mistakes during a data heavy task such as programming.
-For this scenario cool lighting would definitely suit best to help reduce fatigue inducing melatonin levels to their lowest levels.
+For this scenario cool lighting would definitely help reduce fatigue inducing melatonin levels to their lowest levels.

 If you find yourself shopping for light bulbs in the future look out for a Kelvin (K) rating value on the packaging or product description.

 Light colour temperature can be rated anywhere in a scale of between 1,000 – 10,000K.
 Typically warm light is classed as having a Kelvin of between 2,000 – 3,000K whereas blue white light that mimics daylight is over 6,500K.